Chucky (TV series): Filming

-Filming for the series was scheduled to start in the fall of 2020, but it was delayed due to the COVID-19 pandemic.
+Filming for the series was scheduled to start in the fourth quarter of 2020, but it was delayed due to the COVID-19 pandemic.
 Shooting for the first season officially began on March 29, 2021, and concluded on August 11, 2021, in Toronto, Ontario, Canada.
 The Square One parking lot in Mississauga was used as a "base camp" for the production team.
-Tony Gardner and Peter Chevako developed Chucky's look with the goal to make him look exactly like in Child's Play 2.
+Tony Gardner and Peter Chevako developed Chucky's look with the goal to make him look exactly like in Child's Play 2 (1990).
 This was because, from Mancini's standpoint, the first sequel seems to be the general fan favorite.
 It took group of six or seven puppeteers to make Chucky move, which represents 99.5% of the doll's actions, according to Mancini, who has expressed his preference to do things practically over using computer-generated images.
-Digital effects were only used to erase puppeteers from screen or any implements required by the animatronic, such as rods or cables.
+Digital effects were used to erase puppeteers from screen or any implements required by the animatronic, such as rods or cables.
 A child named Jacob sometimes performed as a double.

 Mancini explained that there were "several Chuckys" on set to perform different activities, with roughly two props for each action, in order to make him talk, walk or achieve some elaborate shots.
 Teo Briones, who plays Junior Wheeler in the first season, explained that his death scene was executed with two of those different Chuckys: one to "rough around a little bit", and another that could move its mouth for the close-ups.
 He also remarked that those scenes showing interaction between the doll and the actors were significantly longer to shoot due to their complexity.
 On the other hand, the young adult aspect of the show is emphasized by "over-the-top, stylistic, grandiose, visual stuff", because, in Mancini's words, "that's how you experience things when you are a teenager.
-Everything is incredibly vivid".
+Everything is incredibly vivid."